DataDog/hiring-engineers/answers.md

 ```
 <img src="https://github.com/alexandera9996/hiring-engineers/blob/Alexander_Angelidis_Solutions_Engineer/datadog_screenshots/agent_ok.png" />

-Finish by following the instructions on how to create a 14 day trial account on Datadog.

 ## Collecting Metrics
 Tagging gives the user a method of aggregating data across a number of hosts.
 This is useful because users can then compare and observe how metrics behave across a number of hosts or collection of systems.